emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 German speakers use a lot of abbreviations in writing to get around the clunkiness of _gendern_.
 They also use special characters like * and : to represent nonbinary identities.

 There's a good summary on [this webpage](https://www.dialog-wien.at/ueber-uns/blog/what-is-gendern-in-german/).
-But here are some examples of how you'll see _gendern_ abbreviated in text — and really, almost exclusively in text.
-This stuff is not pronunciation-friendly.
+But here are some examples of how you'll see _gendern_ abbreviated in text.

 Generic masculine: